shapeintheglass/DanielleRandomizer/modinfo.md

 Settings:
 [list]
 [*]Randomize all items - Randomizes all items and props.
 Does not spawn story items early, or any hazardous items.
+Pickups can only become other pickups, and physics props can only become other physics props.
 [*]Randomize all enemies - Randomizes all typhon/corrupted operators.
 Does not spawn unkillable entities such as turrets or tentacles.
 Also randomizes friendly operators.
-[*]Randomize neuromods - Randomizes the neuromod skill tree within each category [*]All cosmetic randomizations - Randomizes bodies/voicelines/music/player model [/list]
+[*]Randomize neuromods - Randomizes the neuromod skill tree within each category [*]All cosmetic randomizations
+[/list]

 [size=4]Chaotic[/size]